Does Promoting Content on Social Media Actually Work?

 Why is this so important?

-Every social network, including Twitter, Instagram, LinkedIn and Facebook, give new posts a temporary boost.
+Every social network, including Twitter, Instagram, Clubhouse and Facebook, gives new posts a temporary boost.

 And if you time your content to go live when most of your folks are online, you’ll increase the odds that your posts get in front of them.